What is HDS Streaming? A Guide to HTTP Dynamic Streaming

 Internal Networks and Closed Systems

 In closed or controlled environments where modern browser support isn’t a concern, HDS streaming remains a practical option.
-Examples include internal training systems, corporate video distribution, or private networks where the limitations of Flash are mitigated by the controlled ecosystem.
+Examples include internal training systems, corporate video distribution, or private networks where the controlled ecosystem mitigates the limitations of Flash.

 Integration with Proprietary Software